valdotle/bit/readme.md

 Note that all functions' (except for `Has()`) return value matches the type of the bitfield.
 This means, that methods defined on an alias type bitfield return a bitfield of that alias type as well.

 The combination of **import path** and function / method **suffix** determines the data type of the bitfield and flag.
-This is explained in more detail below. **`int` is assumed as the default / most common bitfield type and thus doesn't need to be explicitly specified.**
+This is explained in more detail below. **`int` is assumed as the default / most common bitfield type and thus doesn't need to be explicitly specified.** Bitfields of type `string` and `big.Int` are intended to be used where integer limitations are exceeded and **only then**.
+Since no checks are performed whether a string or bigint passed actually has to be handled as such, all string and bigint related functions **always** use `math/big`'s `big.Int` and thus have a significantly slower performance.

 The **import path** determines the type of the bitfield: